Barrow Clinical Outcomes Center

 Clinical data such as imaging, neurological status, length of stay, and adverse events are collected via electronic medical record and supplemented with validated patient reported outcomes to assess health-related quality of life metrics and patient satisfaction.
 Capturing these outcomes at predefined follow-up time points allows for a longitudinal and comprehensive understanding of the patient experience and effectiveness of clinical care.
 This robust data repository allows for centralization of clinical, functional, health quality, and economic information that can be utilized to inform best medical practices.

-The Spine Outcomes Registry at Barrow has been created for comprehensive, high-quality data collection in patients with a wide variety of spine conditions.
+Spine Clinical Outcomes Prospective has been created for comprehensive, high-quality data collection in patients with a wide variety of spine conditions.
 This includes clinical data, health-related patient assessments, patient satisfaction, and complication rates.
 These measures are to be analyzed longitudinally at pre- and postoperative time points in an effort to improve treatment, maximize patient quality of life and outcomes, and evaluate comparative effectiveness of various surgical interventions.

 - Jay Turner, MD, PhD